sagemathinc/mutagen-open-source/README.md

 # Mutagen

 **MOTIVATION:** This fork of Mutagen contains only MIT-licensed and non-copyleft-licensed code unlike https://github.com/mutagen-io/mutagen In particular, the binary releases are fully open source and also only include the minimal very popular targets.

+**UPDATE (October 2025):** I have given up on Mutagen and decided to instead do a new open source implementation from scratch of the Mutagen sync algorithm, but building on rsync, sqlite and nodejs, for better speed, maturity and flexibility.
+See https://github.com/sagemathinc/ccsync

 # Original Readme below